Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 Founded in 1789, St. Louis Cemetery No. 1 is a must-visit for those interested in New Orleans’ dearly departed which is why it makes my list of things to do in New Orleans.

 A great hour-long tour runs with a local licensed guide that gives visitors a great overview and unparalleled opportunities to explore the grounds.
+Definitely don’t miss this option for things to do in New Orleans, especially if you love the spooky ghost stories in the city!

 Take a New Orleans food tour